-- (1) The values noted will differ from what is reported in the 2021 Summary Compensation Table for these awards as the amounts here reflect the intended target value of each award. - (2) Represents the number of RSUs granted as part of the 2021 annual RSU award on May 5, 2021.
-The RSU award granted to Mr. Manges was forfeited upon his termination of employment.
+(1) The values noted will differ from what is reported in the 2021 Summary Compensation Table for these awards as the amounts here reflect the intended target value of each award.

 Additional RSU Awards for Mr. Shah

 In 2021, the compensation committee reviewed the current value of unvested equity held by our named executive officers to ensure proper alignment with our stockholders.
 As a result of these reviews, the compensation committee granted Mr. Shah a supplemental RSU award on May 5, 2021.
 The intended value of this supplemental award was \$3,760,000, 25% of which vested on February 1, 2022, and the remainder of which was to vest quarterly thereafter through February 1, 2025.